Honors Program

 THEO-2000 Christian Moral Life.

-A special section of Christian Moral Life will be taken by Honors Scholars.
+A special section of Christian Moral Life, denoted as THEO-2000-HON, will be taken by Honors Scholars.

 PHIL-2310 Philosophy of Nature.